 - court systems

 #22 Seattle University

 Bachelor of Arts in Criminal Justice: Forensic Psychology

-Seattle University offers a Criminal Justice Bachelor of Arts degree, which allows students to carve the career path in law enforcement and related areas.
-The 180 quarter credit program spans science and social science disciplines to offer the students a proper and deep understanding of the facets that are involved with the societal responses and crime.
-The studies in empirical and conceptual knowledge of foster action and reflection and sophisticated thinking will help them to be leaders in the field of criminal justice.
-Courses include Introduction to Criminal Justice, Criminology, Criminal Justice Research Methods, Criminal Justice Statistics, Criminal Law, Forensic Psychology, Criminal Profiling, The Psychopath, among others.
+Seattle University offers a Criminal Justice Bachelor of Arts degree, which prepares students for careers in law enforcement and related areas.
+The spans science and social science disciplines.
+This gives students a deep understanding of the facets that are involved with the societal responses and crime.
+The studies in empirical and conceptual knowledge foster action and reflection.
+This will prepare graduates to become leaders in the field of criminal justice.
+Courses include:

 Average tuition per year: $45,765